aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The URI provided was too long for the server to process.
 Often the result of too much data being encoded as a query-string of a GET request, in which case it should be converted to a POST request.

 ### 415 Unsupported Media Type

+The request entity has a media type which the server or resource does not support.

+### 416 Range Not Stasfiable